-The National Marine Fisheries Service (NMFS) is responsible for managing U.S. marine fish resources.
-Of particular interest are the Atlantic highly migratory species (tunas, billfish, swordfish, sharks) caught in offshore waters.
-NMFS closely monitors fishing effort and catch of these highly migratory species as these species support economically important recreational and commercial fisheries.
-Information collected about the fisheries for these species is used to adjust management measures as needed to sustain the fish stocks and the fisheries that depend on them.
-The authority and regulations pertaining to the collection of data for Atlantic highly migratory species fisheries are attached.
+The National Marine Fisheries Service (NMFS) is responsible for monitoring and managing U.S. marine fisheries resources.
+Large pelagic species (e.g., tunas, billfish, swordfish, and sharks) which are caught in offshore oceanic waters are of particular interest to NMFS as these species support socially and economically important recreational and commercial fisheries.
+NMFS closely monitors directed effort and catch rates for these highly migratory species, and adjusts management measures as needed to maintain stocks and the fisheries that depend on them.